A Family Reunion in the Swiss Countryside

 My favorite part of all of this though was just feeling included.
 I tend to vaguely refer to how one side of my family fell apart, and, being the type who's always craved a strong family environment, that fact is kind of an ever-present sadness in my life.
 So, feeling welcome amongst a group of people I've come to care very much about over the past few years is a very wonderful feeling.

 Of course, I'm still a very awkward person and my social anxiety has me scared to speak up in French as much as I want to, so no doubt the happiness that feeling gives me is a secret between me, A, and the thousands of you reading this.

 Still.
 This family is a wonderful thing, and I'm happy to play even the smallest part in it.
 It's supportive and kind and intellectual and honest.
 And as a bonus that warms my heart, it has a twelve year old in it who was excited to tell me about reading and loving Jane Austen for the first time.
 So you know, it's pretty great.

 The venue for the reunion was surrounded by fields... and I consequently got to see cows close up for what I believe was actually the first time in my life.
 Of course I've seen cows before, but only from car windows.
 Truly an experience for a lifelong city girl.
 (Also!
 I chopped off my hair!
-I'll be talking about that over on The Attic on Eighth later this week.)
+I talked about that over on The Attic on Eighth, here!)